joshbegley/nyt-latest/README.md

 https://nytimes.com/2021/08/17/theater/merry-wives-costumes-dede-ayite.html?searchResultPosition=3

 **So, You’ve Been Cast as the Delta Variant**\
-`An ongoing meme personifies a highly contagious strain of the coronavirus as a saboteur.`\
+`An ongoing meme personifies a highly contagious variant of the coronavirus as a saboteur.`\
 https://nytimes.com/2021/08/17/style/delta-variant-meme-fall-plans.html?searchResultPosition=4

 **Female Newscaster Interviews Taliban Spokesman**\